With Sitefinity, you have the option to use web forms or MVC forms. The following sections look into details into both options.

 When it comes to choosing the type of forms to use on your website, you need to consider which model suits best your requirements, needs, and knowledge base.
 For more information, see MVC or WebForms.

 Keep in mind that with Sitefinity, you can use both frameworks on one page if the page layout is set to Hybrid mode.
-For more information, see MVC modes.
+For more information, see For developers: MVC modes.

 Some important points to consider: